 Building Class 101

-- Class A buildings are top of the heap, with amenities like 24-hour doormen, enhanced security and are almost always built after the 1960s.
-Think any gleaming skyscraper that you see in iconic images of New York.
+- Class A buildings are top of the heap, with amenities like 24-hour doormen, enhanced security, and are almost always built after the 1960s.
+Think of any gleaming skyscraper that you see in iconic images of New York.
 Obviously, they are the most expensive per square foot.

 - Class B buildings tend to be older, but updated and modernized to a certain extent.
-They are step down in price and tend to be in less showy locations.
+They are stepping down in price and tend to be in less showy locations.

 - Class C means you are in the least desirable, most rundown parts of the city.
 If you are in this market, you might want to explore coworking spaces.